Body lice

 Overview

-Body lice are most common in crowded and unhygienic living conditions, such as refugee camps and shelters for homeless people.
-They can also spread from contact with an infected person's clothes.
-Body lice bites can spread certain types of diseases and can even cause epidemics.
+Body lice are most common in crowded living places that aren't clean, such as refugee camps and shelters for people who don't have housing.
+The lice can spread through contact with the clothes or bedding of someone who has lice.
+Body lice can spread diseases.

-Clothing and bedding that have been infested with body lice should be laundered in hot, soapy water and machine dried using the hot cycle.
+Clothing and bedding that have body lice in them need to be washed in hot, soapy water and machine dried using the hot cycle.

 Symptoms

-Body lice bites can cause intense itching, and you may notice small areas of blood and crust on your skin at the site of the bite marks.
+Body lice bites can cause intense itching.
+You may see small areas of blood and crust on your skin at the site of the bite marks.

 Causes

-Your clothing seams are the most common places for body lice to lay their eggs (nits).
-You can become infested with body lice if you come into close contact with a person who has body lice, or with clothing or bedding that is infested with body lice.
+You can get body lice if you have close contact with a person who has body lice or with clothing or bedding that have body lice in them.

 Risk factors